slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Most people are other people.
 People accept the defaults very easily.
 Our thoughts are someone else opinions and we jump to conclusions.
 Our insecurities drive us to excess and overcompensation.
 We are, at heart, animals and we are easily manipulated, especially in groups.

 Groups of people behave differently than individuals.
 The larger the crowd, the less responsibility people have for their behaviour.
 This effect is known as mob behaviour.
-This is also why individuals should make decisions.
-Groups never admit failure.

 > *"Gold rushes make the shovel sellers rich, not the gold seekers." (...)
 "One cow breaks the fence and a dozen leap it."